 North of the ADS bunkers the tops of two dugouts can be seen.
-Another information board suggests that there were at least six originally, and that they were used as offices, by cooks and as the Quarter Masters stores.
-Others were located opposite, but no trace of these remain.
+Another information board suggests that there were at least six originally and that they were used as offices, by cooks and as the Quarter Masters stores.
+Others were located opposite, but no trace of these remains.

 After I first set up this page, Aurel Sercu contacted me and kindly provided the photographs above, which show local people living in this bunker after the War.
 Use of bunkers as living accommodation was fairly common; in Before Endeavours Fade, Rose Coombs describes a British blockhouse in Festubert which was still occupied into the 1970s.